kyma-project/kyma/resources/monitoring/charts/alert-rules/README.md

 ## Overview

-Kyma uses Prometheus alert rules to monitor the health of its resources.
+Kyma uses Prometheus alert rules to monitor the health of resources.
 Use this chart to configure alert rules.

-## Alert rules
+## Details

 You can define the following alert rules:

-- Pod is not running
+- Alert when a Pod is not running

-    The Alertmanager sends out alerts when one of the Pods is not running in `kyma-system`, `kyma-integration`, `istio-system`, `kube-public`, or `kube-system` Namespaces.
+    The Alertmanager sends out alerts when one of the Pods is not running in `kyma-system`, `kyma-integration`, `istio-system`, `kube-public`, or `kube-system` Namespace.

 - Monitor Persistent Volume Claims (PVC)

-    The Alertmanager triggers the rule when PVC exceeds 90% for the following system Namespaces: `kyma-system`, `kyma-integration`, `heptio-ark`, `istio-system`, `kube-public`, or `kube-system`.
+    The Alertmanager sends out alerts when the PVC exceeds 90% for the following system Namespaces: `kyma-system`, `kyma-integration`, `heptio-ark`, `istio-system`, `kube-public`, or `kube-system`.
 To avoid this, increase the capacity of PVC.

 -  Monitor CPU Usage

-    The Alertmanager triggers the rule when CPU usage exceeds 90% for Pods in the `kyma-system` Namespace.
-For the alert rule to activate, make sure to add the `alertcpu: "yes"` label to Pods.
+    The Alertmanager sends out alers when the CPU usage exceeds 90% for Pods in the `kyma-system` Namespace.
+Add the `alertcpu: "yes"` label to Pods to make sure the rule activates.

 - Monitor Memory usage

     The Alertmanager triggers the rule when Memory usage exceeds 90% for Pods in the `kyma-system` Namespace.
-For the alert rule to activate, make sure to add the `alertmem: "yes"` to Pods.
+Add the `alertmem: "yes"` label to Pods to make sure the rule activates.

-## Create alert rules
+### Create alert rules

-Prometheus uses the  **spec.ruleSelector** label selector to identify ConfigMaps which include Prometheus rule files.
+Prometheus uses the  **spec.ruleSelector** label selector to identify ConfigMaps, which include Prometheus rule definitions.

 ```yaml
 {{- if .Values.rulesSelector }}